This is part 2 of WHAT IS ELECTRICITY. Loading...

 By this definition, the smallest quantity of "electricity" is the basic

-and NOT Electrons.
+and not Electrons.
 Electrical energy is made of photons.
 Therefore

 If electricity is a form of energy, then we're forced to say that